AMReX-Combustion/PeleLMeX/Exec/Cases/ChallengeProblem/README.md

 employed for all 4 jets, with a time offset allowing each jet to read in turbulent data shifted in time.
 The `TurbFile` used for the KPP can be found on ORNL's Summit on the following location (shared CMB138 project directory):
 /gpfs/alpine/proj-shared/cmb138/ECP_KPP/Turb.test2

+On Crusher, please load the following modules: module load PrgEnv-amd rocm/5.1.0 craype-accel-amd-gfx90a cray-libsci/21.08.1.2